SamG101-Developer/inline/README.md

   imported from another module, it will not be replaced.
 - Inlining nested functions are not supported, because recursive checks are not done yet.
 - Inlining nested classes' methods are not supported, because recursive checks are not done yet.
+- Other usages of the function (in conditions, walrus operators, etc) are not supported yet.